geostanley/AFM---Nanomechanical-Analysis---FV-and-PF-QNM/README.md

 This script loads all the data structures containing the cropped pores and all their concomitant information.
 It concatonates everything, and saves the data into a new data structure with three fields: 1, with the information on the cropped pores in matrices; 2, with the information on the cropped pores stored in their radially binned format; and 3, with the information stored as the original images (uncropped).
 This therefore concatonates all the information for both rotational averaging, and plotting.

 ## Script 4: NM_Rotate_Average.m ##

+This script loads all the concatonated data from the data structure: GenericFileName - Height_YM_CP_Cropped_rb_concatonated.mat

+It then averages all the data based on their radial distance from the centre of the pore - ready for plotting in the next (and final) script.

+It also saves out the indentation values from every force curve for plotting of the true height.
+This should have been done in the first script, but I forgot, and I've already processed too much data, so I'm throwing it in here like the cowboy I always knew I could be.

 ## Script 5: NM_Figures.m ##

+This script generates publication quality figures.